matfantinel/fantinel.dev/README.md

 # Managing Posts

-All posts are Markdown files that are processed with [MDsveX](https://mdsvex.pngwn.io/) to allow using Svelte components inside them.
+All posts are Markdown files that are processed with [svelte-markdown](https://github.com/pablo-abc/svelte-markdown) so that the renderers can be customized.
 In order to make it easier to manage posts, I highly recommend the [Front Matter VS Code extension](https://frontmatter.codes/), which gives you a nice CMS-like UI.

 # Hosting